 The station located on Broadway in a 1960 vintage Eaton Tarbell architect design lots-of-glass broadcast studio.
 A big four legged self supported red and white antennae main stick went up around 1928.
 Another 125′ guy wire supported smaller tower beside it is used to null the signal away from the Boston market after sundown.

 WLBZ radio, then call lettered WACZ was coming off an all news format that did not score high in the local ratings market share.
 Programming an easy listening, middle of the road music format after all the news all the time failed.
 Within two years I moved over to WABI radio.
 Up the dial to the 910 frequency that should never have been issued.
 The harmonic whistle is hard to over look when trying to dial it in clearly.

-Steve Martin, the sportscaster at Channel 5 and who started out at WMKR radio in Millinocket.
+Steve Martin, the sportscaster at Channel 5 and who started out at WMKR radio in Millinocket, Maine.
 Martin went on to be the voice of the Charlotte Hornets.
-Gordon Manuel was the channel 5 news director and everyone wore a unique shade of yellow jackets.
+Gordon Manuel was the channel 5 telejournal news director.
+Everyone wore a unique shade of yellow jackets.

 The Maine television broadcast studio sets looked pretty crude up close and in person.

 Because the resolution of television was not high definition and all those imperfections were lost on the big tube not flat screen television receiver sets.
 The big cathode ray tubes added an extra fifteen pounds to the broadcast personality at the time.

 After college, while waiting for my new wife from Bangor to graduate from college, I shifted broadcast stations again to the number one rated WZON.

 Bought from the Maine Broadcasting system by horror writer Stephen King, money was invested for a great on air staff, new transmitter and sound processors.